-All incoming freshmen will take a placement exam on the first day of classes on Monday, August 21, 2017 at 10:00 am in the Doudna Fine Arts Center Lecture Hall (DFAC 1240).
-Results of this exam will determine placement in either Music Theory Rudiments (MUS 0541) or Comprehensive Musicianship I (MUS 1501).
+All incoming freshmen will take a placement test on the first day of classes on Monday, August 21, 2023 at 10:00 am in the Doudna Fine Arts Center Recital Hall.
+Results of this test will determine placement in either Music Theory Rudiments (MUS 0541) or Comprehensive Musicianship I (MUS 1501).

 Click below to access the audio files for the Sample Aural Skills/Dictation Practice Placement Exam.

 Placement Exams for Transfer Students

 All incoming transfer students with college-level music theory/aural skills/music history experience will complete a placement exam before the beginning of the academic year.
 For incoming transfer students, this document describes the process for placing students into various levels of Comprehensive Musicianship based on their previous skill and experience in theory and aural training.

 - Please scan and record (singing exam) your exams and email them to Dr. Eckert at firstname.lastname@example.org.
 Dr. Eckert will provide specific feedback and suggestions for how to best prepare for the actual exam.

 - Placement exams will take place the weekend before classes begin or on the first day of classes.
 Dr. Stefan Eckert will contact all transfer students to schedule a time for the placement exam(s).